Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Related Work

 \section{Related Work}

-\textbf{Evaluating the Reasoning Ability of LLMs.} As LLMs have shown remarkable performance on many challenging tasks, a large amount of work has been devoted to decomposing and evaluating their abilities.
-In particular, a series of works have shown that LLMs can perform well in challenging tasks that require non-trivial reasoning~\cite{openai_gpt-4_2023,liu_evaluating_2023,wei_chain--thought_2022}.
-Meanwhile, other work shows that LLMs may fail in some reasoning tasks that are much easier for humans~\cite{nezhurina_alice_2024,berglund_reversal_2024}, implying that LLMs may also perform a kind of probabilistic pattern matching without correctly understanding the abstract concepts~\cite{xu_are_2024,gendron_large_2024}. \citet{dziri2024faith} represented reasoning tasks as computational graphs and found that the frequency of complete computational subgraphs appearing in correctly predicted training data is much higher than in incorrect predictions. \citet{razeghi2022impact} demonstrated a correlation between training frequency and test performance, further supporting the pattern-matching hypothesis.
+\textbf{Evaluating the Reasoning Ability of LLMs.} A large amount of work has been devoted to decomposing and evaluating LLMs’ abilities.
+In particular, a series of works have shown that LLMs can perform well in challenging tasks that require nontrivial reasoning~\cite{wei2022chain, achiam2023gpt, liu2023evaluating}.
+Meanwhile, other work shows that LLMs may fail in some reasoning tasks that are much easier for humans~\cite{nezhurina2024alice, berglund2024the, zhai2025ruozhibench}, implying that LLMs may also perform a kind of probabilistic pattern matching without correctly understanding the abstract concepts~\cite{10.24963/ijcai.2024/693, xu2025large}. \newcite{yasaman2022impact} demonstrated a correlation between training frequency and test performance, further supporting the pattern-matching hypothesis.
 Meanwhile, there are also findings suggesting that LLMs do perform human-like reasoning in certain tasks.
-For example, \citet{ye_physics_2024} found that a GPT-2 trained from scratch on a synthetic GSM8K-level mathematical dataset can acquire genuine reasoning skills like humans for solving mathematical problems.
+For example, \newcite{ye2024physics} found that a GPT-2 trained from scratch on a synthetic GSM8K-level mathematical dataset can acquire genuine reasoning skills like humans for solving mathematical problems.